Smart farming using drones

 Industry leading VTOL mapping UAV

-The DeltaQuad mapping model has impressive endurance and a great range of movement, providing you with large amounts of data.
-Due to its efficient wing configuration, the DeltaQuad Pro #MAP can fly for up to 110 minutes and perform corridor scans of up to 50km – a performance right on top of the electric UAVs on the market.
-With the ability to fly safely in rain and snow, the DeltaQuad Pro #MAP enables you to reach maximum efficiency in every operation under various weather conditions.
+The DeltaQuad Pro #map can fly for up to 110 minutes and perform corridor scans of up to 50km.
+With the ability to fly safely in rain and snow, the DeltaQuad Pro #MAP enables you to reach maximum efficiency under various weather conditions and provides you with large amounts of data.

-Camera mounts and payloads in the DeltaQuad Pro #MAP are swappable, which means you can choose the mapping payloads that are best fitted for your tasks. #The MAP model is compatible with the highest quality sensors, allowing maximum precision.
-The drone can be paired with 61MP resolution RGB cameras, as well as best quality multispectral and thermal sensors.
+The #MAP model is compatible with the highest quality sensors, allowing maximum precision.
+The drone can be paired with 61MP resolution RGB cameras, as well as the best quality multispectral and thermal sensors, letting you choose mapping payloads that are best fitted for your tasks.

 Easy operation

-The DeltaQuad Pro #MAP is easy to deploy and control.
-It can be transported and operated virtually anywhere and airborne within two minutes without pre-flight calibrations.
-With our easy-to-use planning software and the touch screen on the controller, you can effortlessly define your survey area with the beginning, middle, and endpoints in the field of interest.
-It will automatically calculate at what altitude to fly, what mapping pattern to perform, and when to trigger the camera.
+The #MAP can be transported and operated virtually anywhere and airborne within two minutes without pre-flight calibrations.
+With our easy-to-use planning software and the controller, you can easily define your mission, and it will automatically calculate the altitude, the mapping pattern, and camera triggering timing.

 We are here to answer any questions you have regarding the DeltaQuad.
 Please reach out if you would like to explore your project together or if you need some expert advice.